Jim Woodward (politician)

-Jim Woodward is an American politician.
-A Republican, he represents District 1 in the Idaho State Senate.
+James W. Woodward is an American politician.
+A Republican, he represented District 1 in the Idaho State Senate from 2018 to 2022.

-Early life

 Woodward was born and raised in Bonners Ferry.
 He attended and graduated from the University of Idaho.
 He is a United States Navy veteran.

-Political career

 Woodward was elected to represent District 1 in the Idaho State Senate in 2018, after the retirement of his predecessor Shawn Keough, who endorsed him.
-He sits on the Education and Finance committees.
+While in office, he sat on the Education and Finance committees.

+In 2022, Woodward lost the Republican primary election for District 1 to Scott Herndon.

+In 2024, Woodward defeated Herndon in the District 1 primary election.